hmoyen/tshirts/README.md

 # T-Shirts Organizer

-This project is a tool to organize t-shirt orders for a sports event.
+This project is a tool to organize t-shirt orders for our tennis team.
 It reads data from a Google Sheets spreadsheet, processes it to generate CSV files, and updates the spreadsheet with the processed information.

 ## Dependencies